tkhq/qos/README.md

 #### Remote Attestation

 The purpose of remote attestation is to prove that an environment is running a particular piece of software.
-In the case of AWS Nitro Enclaves, an enclave can uniquely ask the Nitro Security Module (NSM) for an attestation document containing details of the enclave.
+In the case of AWS Nitro Enclaves, an enclave can uniquely asks the Nitro Security Module (NSM) for an attestation document containing details of the enclave.
 This document is signed by the Nitro Attestation PKI and is tied back to the AWS Nitro Attestation PKI Root.

 As defined in the [AWS documentation](https://docs.aws.amazon.com/enclaves/latest/user/verify-root.html) the instance can request the Nitro Security Module (NSM) to produce an attestation document on its behalf.
 Additionally, the attestation document contains two fields that can be modified by the enclave itself.
 The attestation document request contains the Ephemeral Key and the hash of manifest so Quorum Set members can verify the data is correct.